-Activities such as in-class practice problems, homework assignments, and in-class exams will help contribute to students' achievement of these Course Goals.
+Activities such as in-class practice problems and homework assignments will help contribute to students' achievement of these Course Student Learning Outcomes.
+Outcomes will be assessed via in-class exams.

-General Course Expectations: If you attend graduate school in physics, you will be expected to have a good mastery of the material covered in this course.
-Even if you do not plan on attending graduate school in physics, the mathematical methods which we will learn and use in class pop up AGAIN and AGAIN and AGAIN in intermediate (300/400 level) physics classes at West Chester.
-Some of these methods may be unfamiliar to you, and the level of mathematical abstraction that we will engage in may be new.
+General Course Expectations: If you attend graduate school for physics, you will be expected to have a solid mastery of the material covered in this course.
+Even if you do not plan on attending graduate school for physics, the mathematical methods which we will learn and use in class pop up AGAIN and AGAIN and AGAIN in intermediate (300/400)-level physics classes at West Chester.
+Some of these methods may be unfamiliar to you, and the level of mathematical abstraction that we shall engage in will go beyond what you've encountered in your previous physics classes.
 In order to master the material successfully, and gain good training in the mathematical methods presented, you will have to put in a substantial amount of effort.
-You will have to spend time outside of class reading the text, studying provided examples, preparing homework assignments, and (likely) attempting non-assigned, supplemental problems.
-PLEASE BE FORWARNED that this class will require a non-trivial amount of work, and please do not be surprised if you find yourself spending 10 hours or more per week on course-related activities.
+You will have to spend time outside of class reading the text, studying provided examples, preparing homework assignments, and (likely) attempting unassigned, optional problems.
+PLEASE BE FORWARNED that this class will require a non-trivial amount of work, and please do not be surprised if you find yourself spending 10 hours or more per week outside of class on course-related activities.
 Budgeting enough study time will be crucial to your success in Mechanics.
 I will do everything in my power to help you in class, during office hours, and at other times that we can arrange; however, in the end, the responsibility to set aside enough time to master the material has to be yours.